Supermarket Stakeout

-Supermarket Stakeout is an American cooking competition television series that airs on Food Network.
+Supermarket Stakeout is an American cooking reality competition television series that airs on Food Network.
 It is presented by Iron Chef Alex Guarnaschelli.

-Each episode begins with four chefs who have to create dishes from groceries they purchase from customers at a nearby supermarket with a budget of $500 each; with the final chef originally winning a prize of $10,000; this has recently been changed to a year's worth of groceries in the latest episodes.
+Each episode begins with four chefs who have to create dishes from groceries they purchase from customers at a nearby supermarket with a budget of $500 each; the winning chef is awarded a year's worth of groceries.

-Supermarket Stakeout officially premiered on August 13, 2019.
+Supermarket Stakeout premiered on August 13, 2019, and began airing its seventh season in July 2025.

-On November 20, 2020, it was announced that the third season will premiere on December 29, 2020.

 Format

-The competition consists of three rounds and is adjudicated by a panel of two judges.
-It takes place in a supermarket parking lot, with separate stations for each chef to prepare and cook food.
-They are each given $500 at the outset, which they must use to buy groceries from customers as they depart the market.
-A limited stock of additional ingredients is available for the chefs' use.

-In each round, Guarnaschelli assigns a general type of dish for the chefs to create.
-They have 45 minutes to buy ingredients and prepare, cook, and plate three servings (one for each judge and a third "beauty plate").
-The judges evaluate the dishes on taste, presentation, and how closely they adhere to the theme of the round.
-The chef whose dish is judged the least satisfactory is eliminated from the competition and must forfeit his/her remaining money.
-After the third round, the last remaining chef has his/her cash total increased to $10,000.

-Each round features different restrictions on shopping.
+Chefs compete in a pop-up kitchen space in a grocery store parking lot.
+Over the course of three rounds, they must purchase ingredients from customers leaving the store, with different restrictions in each round.
+Additional staple ingredients are made available for chefs' use.

+Each round lasts 45 minutes, including ingredient purchases, then preparing and plating three servings (one for each judge and a "beauty plate).
+After each round, one chef is eliminated.

 In the first round, chefs must buy groceries sight unseen, but may purchase from as many customers as they wish.
 In the second round, chefs may only buy one customer's groceries, but may look in the bags before making an offer.
 In the final round, chefs may only buy five items, but may buy from multiple customers and inspect their bags.
 During the final minutes, they may enter the market and purchase one additional item of their choice, if they have the money and time to do so.

-"What Would Alex Make?" episodes feature footage of Guarnaschelli cooking in her own backyard, intercut with footage of the chefs' competition.
-During each of the first two rounds, she attempts to use the set of items judged by the producers to be the most difficult, while in the third, she is given a blind choice of grocery bags that each contain the ingredients purchased by one chef.
-For every round, she combines the given ingredients with additional ones similar to those available for all chefs' use.
+Occasionally, judges instead participate in the competition, including a season 6 "Judges' Takeover" tournament.